What to Feed a Betta Fish: A Complete Guide to Betta Diet & Nutrition

 Going on a weekend trip?
 Your betta will be fine.

-Adult bettas can safely go without food for several days.6 For a long weekend, you don’t need to do anything special.
+Like most adult aquarium fish, adult bettas can safely go without food for several days.4 For a long weekend, you don’t need to do anything special.
 For short trips, it’s actually safer to leave your betta unfed than to risk an inexperienced friend overfeed them.

 If you’ll be gone longer than a week or so, an automatic feeder set to dispense small amounts is an option, but test it before you leave to make sure it’s portioning correctly.